Class 44-G-SE 8/4/1944 2nd Lt. 0835417 Xenia, OH

 Unit: 99th Fighter Squadron, 332nd Fighter Group

-Awards: Meritorious Service Medal, Air Medal, Bronze Star, Presidential Unit Citation, all with Oak Leaf Clusters, Congressional Gold Medal
+Awards: Meritorious Service Medal, Air Medal, Bronze Star, Presidential Unit Citation, all with Oak Leaf Clusters, bronze replica of the Congressional Gold Medal

 Pilot roster listing

 “We [referring to the Tuskegee Airmen] proved we were not dummies,” he pointed out in a 2009 interview.
 “It was just the color of our skin that was different.
 We were capable of flying planes and doing things others do.”